What is Hinamatsuri? How to Celebrate Girl’s Day in Japan 2025

 Display a set of traditional hina dolls

-A hina-dan usually comprises three to seven steps.
-It is believed that they ward off bad luck and instead attract good fortune for the girls.
-Many people will just have the two dolls representing the emperor and empress, but there are more types of hina dolls.
-At the top of the hina-dan you will always find the main pair of dairibina (imperial dolls), and below there are servants, children playing instruments, guards and beautiful furniture on each designated step.
+Each hina-dan is typically comprised of three to seven steps, this formation is believed to ward off bad luck while fostering good fortune for girls.
+Although it is common for families to display just the two dolls that represent the imperial emperor and empress, there are many types of hina dolls.
+After this main pair of dairibina (imperial dolls), you can find dolls of servants, children playing instruments, guards, and beautiful furniture.

-The hina-dan is to be set up from the first day of spring (after setsubun) until mid-March, with the minimum being one week before hinamatsuri.
+The hina-dan is traditionally set up from the first day of spring (after setsubun) until mid-March.
+At the latest, families will set up their hina-dan one week before the festival occurs.

-Like many other holidays, hinamatsuri is also a day when people enjoy special dishes.
-Chirashizushi is the most popular one, which can be translated as “scattered sushi” in English.
-It is a traditional Japanese dish consisting of vinegared rice with a variety of ingredients, including vegetables, thin egg omelets and seafood that are scattered on top!
+Like many other holidays, hinamatsuri is also a day when people enjoy unique festive dishes.
+Chirashizushi is the most popular of these dishes, which can be translated as “scattered sushi”.
+It is a traditional Japanese dish consisting of vinegared rice, a variety of vegetables, and thin egg omelets with seafood scattered on top!

-Other special dishes eaten on hinamatsuri are hamaguri clam clear soup and hishi mochi which consists of pink, green and white layers of mochi.
-All these dishes have special meanings such as to pray for the girl’s good marriage, health and fertility in the future.
+Other special dishes eaten on hinamatsuri include hamaguri clam soup and hishi mochi which consists of green, pink and white layered mochi.
+Each of these dishes has a special purpose like prayers for good marriage, health and fertility.

 The first hinamatsuri is a big deal

 The first hinamatsuri for girls is especially important to celebrate.
-Usually 0-1 year old girls dress in beautiful kimonos and celebrate with their new or handed-down hina dolls from their mothers.
-Girls are blessed by their parents and often grandparents too, to celebrate their growth and health, and wish for more happiness to come in the future.
+Girls up to one year old dress in beautiful kimonos and celebrate with hina dolls that are often handed down from their mother.
+Then, the girl is blessed by their parents and grandparents to promote future growth, health, and happiness to come.

 Brief History of Hinamatsuri

-During that time, the mortality rate of little children was significantly higher than that of today due to infectious diseases and the lack of an adequate medical system.
-People started to create small paper dolls and flow them down the river, hoping that they would get rid of bad luck from their children.
-It was in the Edo Period (1603-1868) that the current custom of displaying hina dolls at home finally became popular among Japanese people.
+During that time, the mortality rate of young children was significantly higher than that of today due to infectious disease and the lack of adequate treatment.
+People began to create small paper dolls and float them down the river in the hope that this would rid their children of bad luck.
+It was during the Edo Period (1603-1868) that the current custom of displaying hina dolls at home finally became popular.

-While families set up the hinadan with their own dolls at home, there are many public places where you can also see impressive displays of the hina dolls as well as several (larger) festivals.
+While most families celebrate with a hinadan inside their residence, there are various public spots where you can see impressive displays of the hina dolls as well as several (larger) festivals.
 If you are visiting Tokyo during the time hinamatsuri dolls are on display, you can visit the famous Hundred-Steps Staircase at the Meguro Gajoen building and witness it covered in vintage hinamatsuri dolls from across the region of Kyushu.
-But this event is rather small compared to other events.
-Here we’ll list the most famous places.
+Although popular, this event is rather small compared to celebrations held throughout other areas of Japan.
+Here we’ll list the most famous places so you know how to spend your next Hinamatsuri.

 1. Tomisaki Shrine (Chiba)

-The most famous Girl’s Day event in Japan is held in Katsuura, a small coast town in Chiba Prefecture.
-Here they hold the Katsuura Big Hinamatsuri Festival, an event that literally colors the town in festive colors.
+The most famous Girl’s Day event in Japan is held in Katsuura, a small coastal town in Chiba Prefecture.
+Here, they hold the Katsuura Big Hinamatsuri Festival, an event that colors the town in the festive colors.
 The main location is at Tomisake Shrine, where about 1,800 dolls are displayed at the stairs of the shrine.
-In total over 30,000 hina dolls are on display throughout the town from late February to early March.
+In total over 30,000 hina dolls are up on display throughout the town from late February to early March.

 2. Izu Inatori (Shizuoka)

-Located in the eastern part of Izu peninsula, Inatori is a small town which is home to relaxing hot spring spots as well as a hina festival which is held from late January through the end of March.
+Located in the eastern part of Izu peninsula, Inatori is a small town which is home to relaxing hot spring spots as well as a hina festival which is held until late March.
 Susanoo Shrine is one of the main venues which welcomes visitors with a stunning display of hina dolls arranged on the 118 stone steps leading to the shrine grounds.
-Traditional hina doll exhibits with hand-made hanging ornaments also can be enjoyed at Inatori Cultural Park and Hina Hall Mukai-an!
+Traditional hina doll exhibits with hand-made hanging ornaments can also be enjoyed at Inatori Cultural Park and Hina Hall Mukai-an!

 3. Ibaraki (Makabe & Yuki City)